École de guerre - Terre

-The École de guerre-Terre (/fr/, "Army War College", abbr.
-EDG-T) is a French staff college that trains senior army officers, recruited mainly after succeeding competitive examinations right after the first part of their military career, in which they served as platoon and company commanders in regiments.
-They will soon be expected to serve as high-level senior officers.
+The École de guerre - Terre (English: Army War College, abbr.
+EDG-T) is a French staff college that trains the senior officers of French Army.
+They are recruited through competitive examinations, after the first part of their military career, in which they serve as platoon and company commanders in regiments.

 The EDG-T is indeed part of a high-level military education, consisting of staff training, passing the War College (École de guerre / EDG) selective exam, education at the EDG-T, and then at the École de guerre (EdG) ("War College").
 The EDG-T was recreated in 2018 and is located inside the walls of the École Militaire, a famous Parisian building facing the Eiffel Tower.
 It finds its roots in the École supérieure de guerre (ESG), the 136th promotion is currently following schooling.

-The nature of the teaching is actually very different EDG, which focuses on joint level operations, whereas EDG-T devotes its teaching to land operations (“on the ground and near the ground”).
+The nature of the teaching is actually very different EDG, which focuses on joint level operations, whereas EDG-T devotes its teaching to land operations ("on the ground and near the ground").

-It was General Bosser's ambition (former Army chief of staff) to train and prepare tomorrow’s leaders to an ever-degrading security context.
+It was General Bosser's ambition (former Army chief of staff) to train and prepare tomorrow's leaders to an ever-degrading security context.
 Thus, graduates from the EDG-T must be: